caplin/project-templates/pricing-template/README.md

 1. Edit the file `~/src/MyPricingAdapter/settings.gradle`, and change the value of the `rootProject.name` variable to the name of your adapter project (MyPricingAdapter).
 When you later export your project as an [adapter blade](http://www.caplin.com/developer/component/deployment-framework/features-and-concepts/cdf-blade-types#Adapter-blade), the project name will be used as the name for the blade.

+1. Edit the file `~/src/MyPricingAdapter/blade/blade_config/bootstrap.conf`.
+Set the value of the configuration variable `ROUTE_BY_TRANSFORMER` to `TRUE` (default) to configure Liberator to route requests to the adapter via Transformer or `FALSE` to configure Liberator to route requests directly to the adapter.

 1. Supply your project's dependencies manually, or configure Gradle to download them automatically from the Caplin software repository (coming soon).

     * **Manual download**: copy the latest versions of the following Caplin software libraries to the `~/src/MyPricingAdapter/lib` directory: